JahanzaibTayyab/physical-ai-textbook/docs/intro.md

 :::

 :::info Personalization
 Logged-in users can personalize content based on their software and hardware background.
-[Sign up](/signup) to get started!
+(Sign up feature coming soon!)
 :::